GenericMappingTools/gmt/doc/rst/source/grdconvert.rst

     data types are case insensitive.

     Consider setting :ref:`IO_NC4_DEFLATION_LEVEL <IO_NC4_DEFLATION_LEVEL>`
-    to reduce file size and to further increase read/write performace.
+    to reduce file size and to further increase read/write performance.
     Especially when working with subsets of global grids, masks, and grids with repeating grid values, the improvement is usually significant.